 Contingency fund – why should you have one?

-- Peace of mind knowing you have cash reserves for the unexpected - this alone is tremendously valuable for your mental health and financial confidence.
+- Peace of mind knowing you have cash reserves for the unexpected – this alone can be highly valuable for your mental well-being and financial confidence.

 - Financial independence to make emergency purchases or cover bills during a crisis without outside help.

-- Quick access to funds means you can act decisively and promptly on urgent needs without delays.
+- Quick access to funds means you can act promptly on urgent needs without delays.

 - Flexibility to use savings for a variety of different emergencies as needs arise.

-- Security of knowing you can handle unplanned expenses without damaging your long-term plans or net worth.
+- Security of knowing you can handle unplanned expenses without significantly impacting your long-term plans or net worth.

-- Freedom from relying on credit cards or predatory loans due to lack of emergency savings.
+- Freedom from relying on credit cards or high-cost borrowing options due to a lack of emergency savings.

-As you can see, contingency savings provide benefits extending far beyond just rupee amounts.
+As you can see, contingency savings can provide benefits that extend far beyond immediate financial needs.
 The security and preparedness this financial safety net offers can be life changing.

 Contingency fund in India

-For individuals and households, the ideal size target for a contingency fund is 3-6 months' worth of total essential living expenses.
-These essential expenses include:
+For individuals and households, generally the ideal size target for a contingency fund is 3-6 months’ worth of total essential living expenses.
+These essential expenses may include:

 - Housing costs – rent or mortgage